CSPI-QE/ocp-ci-docs/docs/Guides/OCP CI Internals/Container_Creation_Guide.md

 Figure 1 above shows a simple flow chart to demonstrate that there are really two clusters provisioned when you execute an Interop job in OpenShift CI.
 1. **Prow Cluster**
    - This cluster is the cluster that actually executes the various steps (chains, workflows, refs, _etc._) of a test.
+   - This cluster isn't provisioned new each time.
+There is a new project/namespace in this cluster provisioned and deprovisioned for every execution of OpenShift CI.
 2. **Test Cluster**
-   - This cluster is created in AWS as part of a workflow, `ipi-aws`, run during Interop testing.
+   - This cluster is created as part of a workflow when Interop tests are run.
    - The `kubeconfig` in the Prow Cluster is configured to target this cluster.
 So when an `oc` (or other OpenShift interface) command is run in a step, it is run from the Prow Cluster targeting the Test cluster.

 > **IMPORTANT:**
 > This guide is going to walk you through the creation of a container that runs in the _Prow Cluster_.
-This means that if you are trying to execute anything against your layered product, it will need to target the product that will be installed in the _Test Cluster_.
+This means that if you are trying to execute anything against your integrated product, it will need to target the product that will be installed in the _Test Cluster_.

 ## Container Creation and Usage